MantasVaistaras/SudokuSolver/README.md

 ![alt text](https://raw.githubusercontent.com/Manteliz/SudokuSolver/master/pictures/sudoku2.png)

-The printout from the example above should be like this (unsolved to the left):

 The solutions are found by going through all the regions on the board and trying all of the possible (legal) values in each region.
 This is called the "Brute-force" method.